fdemian/elementary-editor/README.md

 yarn start
 ```

-+ to get a production build type
+- to get a production build type:

 ```
 yarn build